Gavin Young

+Early life

 He was born in Bude, Cornwall, England.
 His father, Gavin Young, was a lieutenant colonel in the Welsh Guards.
 Daphne, his mother, was the daughter of Sir Charles Leolin Forestier-Walker, Bt, of Monmouthshire.

 Young spent most of his youth in Cornwall and South Wales.
 He graduated from Oxford University, where he studied modern history.

+Career

 Young spent two years with the Ralli Brothers shipping company in Basra in Iraq before living with the Marsh Arabs of southern Iraq between the Tigris and Euphrates rivers.
 He fashioned his experiences into a book, Return to the Marshes (1977).
-In 1960, from Tunis, he joined The Observer of London as a foreign correspondent, and was the Observer's correspondent in Paris and New York.
-He had covered fifteen wars and revolutions throughout the world, and worked for The Guardian and was a travel writer.
+In 1960, from Tunis, he joined The Observer of London as a foreign correspondent and was the Observer's correspondent in Paris and New York.
+He had covered fifteen wars and revolutions throughout the world and worked for The Guardian and was a travel writer.

+Personal life

 Young died in London on 18 January 2001; he was 72 years old.